An On-Demand Seminar Taught by

 If you’d like to use R for this course but don’t yet have much experience with that package, here are some excellent on-line resources for building your R skills.

 If you need to analyze longitudinal event data and have a basic statistical background, this seminar is for you.
 You should have a good working knowledge of the principles and practice of multiple regression, as well as elementary statistical inference.
 But you do not need to know matrix algebra, calculus, or likelihood theory.

 Previous participants have come from a wide variety of fields: sociology, demography, psychology, economics, management, finance, history, marketing, biology, medicine, veterinary medicine and criminal justice.

-Eric Shiu, University of Birmingham
+Dr. Eric Shiu, University of Birmingham

 “As a result of this course on Survival Analysis, I feel more confident in conducting event history analyses.
 This course applied to my job position as an epidemiologist in more ways than I could have imagined, and I am already using the knowledge I gained from this course as a part of the analyses I am conducting.
 Before this course, I never realized how much data I was “wasting” using my previous analysis methods.
-Thanks for this opportunity; I am a stronger, more confident, and knowledgeable epidemiologist as a result of this course.
-Lastly, another great thing about the course was being taught by the person, Dr. Allison, who has published so much on survival analysis.”
+Thanks for this opportunity; I am a stronger, more confident, and more knowledgeable epidemiologist as a result of this course.
+Lastly, another great thing about the course was that it was taught by the person, Dr. Allison, who has published so much on survival analysis.”